The Story Behind Friendship Lamps

 How Friendship Lamps are made

 John and Vanessa wanted Friendship Lamps to add beauty to the world not just as a product but in how they are created.
 With this in mind, we teamed up with Wichita Women’s Initiative Network (WIN) and the International Rescue Committee to help assemble Friendship Lamps.

 The Women's Initiative Network is a non-profit collaborative that provides women survivors of domestic abuse with educational and employment opportunities.
 Technology for Humankind provides funding to the Women's Initiative Network, allowing their participants to provide assistance in our subassembly work.
 We also employ graduates of the program.

 Saint Francis Migration Ministries helps refugees fleeing violence or persecution in their home countries find safety and build new lives in the United States.
-Technology for Humankind employs refugees from the International Rescue Committee.
+Technology for Humankind employs refugees from the SFMM.
 It is our intention to help and welcome them as residents in our city of Wichita.